-WNCC provides on campus housing designed not only to provide a safe and secure living environment for students, but to also help students become engaged in campus life, which is built on the foundation of academic activities and programs which positively contribute to student success.
+WNCC provides on campus housing designed not only to provide a safe and secure living environment for students, but to also help students become engaged in campus life, which is built on the foundation of co-curricular activities and programs which positively contribute to student success.

 Students can choose to live in the following residential environments: Conestoga Hall (Scottsbluff); Horizon Hall (Scottsbluff); Pioneer Tower (Scottsbluff); Unit A (Sidney) or Unit B (Sidney).
-For the 2024-2025 academic year, Pioneer Hall is unavailable due to renovations.
-Students attending WNCC in Alliance can contact the Chamber of Commerce for information regarding available rooms and apartments.
+Students attending WNCC in Alliance can contact the Chamber of Commerce or Box Butte Development Corporation Relocation website for information regarding available rooms and apartments.